polyaxon/polyaxon/docs/templates/customization/customize_outputs_and_data.md

 ## Scheduling

-When you define a multi data outputs volumes, Polyaxon has default behavior on how to mount these volumes for your jobs and experiments, unless you override this default behavior in your polyaxonfiles.
+When the user defines a multi data and/or outputs volumes, Polyaxon has a default behavior for mounting these volumes during the scheduling of the jobs and experiments, unless the user override this default behavior in the polyaxonfiles.

 ### For data

-If the polyaxonfile for running an experiment or a job does not define the data volume or volumes that it needs access to, Polyaxon will, by default mount all these volumes when it schedules the experiment or the job.
+If the polyaxonfile for running an experiment or a job does not define the data volume or volumes that it needs access to, Polyaxon will by default mount all these volumes when it schedules the experiment or the job.

-These data volumes will be accessible to you as a dictionary {volume_name: path_to_data}, exported as an env variable `POLYAXON_DATA_PATHS`.
+These data volumes will be accessible to you as a dictionary `{volume_name: path_to_data}`, exported as an env variable `POLYAXON_DATA_PATHS`.

-You can use as well our `helper` library `polyaxon-helper` to extract this value for you automatically.
+You can use as well our `helper` library `polyaxon-helper` to get access to this env variable automatically.

-If on the other hand, if you wish to only mount a one volume or a subset of the volumes, you then need to provide this information in the polyaxonfile, e.g.
+If on the other hand, you wish to only mount one volume or a subset of the volumes, you then need to provide this information in the polyaxonfile, e.g.

 ```yaml